top of page

 Give "The Vowel Song" a listen.
 It's almost impossible to get the reggaeton-inspired tune out of your head, or prevent the lyrics about vowels and consonants from subconsciously implanting in your memory.
 This is one of many examples of the educational entertainment found on MC Grammar's YouTube channel, which has millions of views.
 But his subject matter is not limited to grammar lessons.
 He's also tackling history, geology, and more.

 MC Grammar, who grew up in London and had a difficult time at school, considers music an invaluable teaching tool.
-“It was only when he retrained at college that he discovered that melodies helped him learn.
-'I’ve always used music to remember facts,' he says.
-'I started using it to revise, and I really fell in love with education again.
-So, when I became a teacher, I knew the power of music and wanted to utilize it.'"
+When he retrained at college, he discovered that melodies helped him learn and began using music to remember facts.
+He started using it to revise and really fell in love with education again.
+When he became a teacher, he knew the power of music and wanted to utilize it.

-In 2021, MC Grammar landed his own educational children’s series called Wonder Raps.
+In 2021, MC Grammar landed his own educational children's series called Wonder Raps.
 Each animated episode is five minutes long and features a different rap about a specific theme.
-Topics in the first season included volcanoes and how to save the planet, but there are tons of others.
+Topics in the first season included volcanoes and how to save the planet, but there are many others.
 The show is a fun tool for teaching children about subjects that may be difficult for them to grasp.
-The visuals helps drive the concepts home.
+The visuals help drive the concepts home.

 bottom of page